 You will be taught how to carry out your own dialysis.

 Many kidney units at hospitals in the United Kingdom encourage people to participate in their own treatment at their haemodialysis unit.
-This is called self-care.
+This is called self-care or shared care.

 What is self-care haemodialysis?